 Similarly, under each category like Start Menu and Taskbar, etc, you get plenty of setting which you can tweak to your requirement in Windows 7.

-Should you again wish to disable any of the tweaked setting you have to simply set it at Not Configured or Disabled again.
-Visit here for a full list of available settings in Windows Group Policy editor!
+Should you again wish to disable any of the tweaked settings you have to simply set it at Not Configured or Disabled again.

 Go here to learn about Filter Options in Local Group Policy Editor in Windows.